formkit/docs-content/inputs/form.md

 ### Provided submit button

 As a convenience, the `form` outputs a submit [button](/inputs/button) automatically, and provided themes also include a loading spinner.
 You can alter this button with the `submit-label` and `submit-attrs` props, or disable with `:actions="false"`.
 You can pass any FormKit props to `submit-attrs`.
-In the example below, we pass classes, `data` attributes, and help text:
+In the example below, we pass classes, `data` attributes, help text, and even [tell the included submit button to be un-ignored](/inputs/submit#ignored-input):

 ```html
 <FormKit